LI-JAA/LI-JAA/README.md

 - 👋 Hi, I’m @LI-JAA
-- 👀 I’m interested in reading books

-- 📫 How to reach me No way
+- 📫 How to reach me: No way
 - 😄 Pronouns: leo